Gangi’s 4 TD passes carry Nevada past Air Force 28-25

+The steely approach helped Nevada snap its eight-game road losing streak and marked Norvell’s first win away from home since he became Nevada’s coach before the 2017 season.

+“Hopefully, this is the first of many and we keep that rolling,” Gangi said.

-Nevada’s defense also dug in to turn back the Falcons in the final minutes.
+Nevada’s defense also did its part, digging in to turn back the Falcons in the final minutes.
 Donald Hammond III, who had replaced starting quarterback Arion Worthman midway through the third quarter, drove the Falcons deep into Nevada territory but threw incomplete into the end zone under pressure on a 4th-and-8 play from the 11-yard line with 1:16 remaining.

 Nevada ran off most of the clock before deliberately taking a safety and kicking the ball back to the Falcons with 10 seconds left to play.
 Hammond got off two passes before time expired — both fell incomplete.